douglasgscofield/bioinfo/scripts/README.md

     9	0	0	0	2
     10	2	0	0	0
     ...

+**OPTIONS**

+    -                          read input from stdin, write to stdout --in FILE                  read input from FILE, else from stdin --out FILE                 write output to FILE, else to stdout --which-bams INT[,INT...]  produce profile output for the INT-th BAM(s) in order as provided on the samtools mpileup command line, starting with 1; otherwise produce profile output for all BAMs --has-mapping-quality      must be specified if -s used for samtools mpileup --quiet                    don't print progress to stderr --help, -?                 help message

+Pileup format created from multiple BAM files has 3 columns per BAM file; this script will merge all columns while creating profile output up line unless the `--which-bams` option is given.

 Haubold B, P Pfaffelhuber, and M Lynch.
 2010. mlRho - a program for estimating the population mutation and recombination rates from sequenced diploid genomes.